NatachaBartu/space-up/README.md

 I used a third-party service as Stripe to hold sensitive data for my users to build my application.

-# Active Record Associations
+# Active Record Associations and Database Relation

-# Database Relations

 ### Users table

 - The User can have just one on profile and one association to address table.